metapages/archive.metapage.io/README.md

 # [Metapage](https://metapages.org/) Viewer Application

+Metapage standalone viewer, and metapage react library, for embedding metapages and metaframes

+## Open source metapage viewer

 https://app.metapages.org/

-The website above hosts a metapage application viewer.
+The static website above hosts a metapage application viewer.

-You can use the site to run any metapage application.
+You can use the above site to run any metapage application.

+## React library for embedding metapages/frames into your own site

+Install: `npm i @metapages/metapage-grid-react`

 ## Development